smeetpatel/Distracted-Driver/README.md

 ## Workflow:

 1. Trained MobileNet model to recognize the distracted drivers.
+The model was also trained on night vision images to account for real driving scenarios.

 2. Used MTCNN (Multi-task Cascade Convolutional Neural Network) to detect profile face of humans in an image.
 Reference : https://github.com/ipazc/mtcnn